neilkplugins/WLED-indigo-plugin/README.md

 # WLED-indigo-plugin
-This Indigo Plugin supports the WLED software from http:://wled.me
+This Indigo Plugin supports the excellent WLED software from http:://wled.me

 This initial version should be considered very much "Alpha", and used only if you don't mind finding issues as you will, and reporting them to me to fix whenever I find time.